twkenxtis/IVE-Discord-Bot/readme.md

 # How it works?
-- trigger your local chrome notifications and post a request for (**RSSHUB**)[https://github.com/DIYgod/RSSHub] After some magic process send to Discord channel
+- trigger your local chrome notifications and post a request for [**RSSHUB**](https://github.com/DIYgod/RSSHub) After some magic process send to Discord channel
 ### What is RSSHUB?
-- I'm using **RSSHUB** for my core request API you can choese whatever you want RSS service (recommendation (rsshub)[https://github.com/DIYgod/RSSHub] A open source MIT project)
+- I'm using **RSSHUB** for my core request API you can choese whatever you want RSS service (Highly recommended [rsshub](https://github.com/DIYgod/RSSHub)) A open source MIT project)
 ## Setp1 : Make sure your chrome allow send notify and turn on chrome setting ``System/Continue running backgroud apss when Google chrome is close``
 ## Setp2 : Make sure Allow Twitter and instagram **Web Push API** ， Because sometimes,privacy-focused browser extensions may block it.
 ## Setp : goto ```/config/setting/`` `和 ```/config/.env``` wrote your Discord Token and chrome notify locate